Letter from Lee Goldman, MD

 In Cooperstown, a beautiful and exceptional village, you will experience an efficient health system that accommodates 650,000 patient visits a year.
 Beyond the great clinical education that always accompanies a Columbia diploma, graduates will have innovative experiences in human insight and health systems capability.

 I look forward to meeting the students of the Columbia Campus.

 Executive Vice President for Health and Biomedical Sciences, Columbia University

 Dean of the Faculties of Health Sciences and Medicine, Columbia University Medical Center

-The first year and one half of this new curriculum will take place in New York City, where you will join your classmates in largely pre-clinical studies.
-The second phase, two and one half years, will be based in Cooperstown, N.Y.
-Students’ clinical experiences at Bassett’s Cooperstown campus will consist of a required one year experience followed by a year and a half of electives and pursuit of an area of concentration utilizing the full array of opportunities at both campuses.
+The first year and a half of the Columbia-Bassett curriculum takes place in New York City, where you will join your classmates in largely pre-clinical studies.
+The second phase, two and a half years, is based in Cooperstown, N.Y.
+Students’ clinical experiences at Bassett’s Cooperstown campus consist of a required one year experience followed by a year and a half of electives and pursuit of an area of concentration utilizing the full array of opportunities at both campuses.